 Truth is, if you work in a restaurant where you are cooking very similar cuts of meat on a regular basis, then you will eventually develop the ability to tell their doneness by poking.
 Throw some irregularity into that mix, and that ability quickly disappears.

 The Takeaway: There's only one 100% reliable way that I know of to guarantee that your meat will be perfectly cooked every single time, and that's by using this piece of equipment here:

-An accurate instant-read thermometer like the Thermapen by Thermoworks.
-Get one.
+Get an accurate instant-read thermometer like the Thermapen.
 It's a little pricey, but you will quickly make back that money by never overcooking another piece of expensive meat again, no matter how big it is, how fatty it is, or how squishy your thumb is.

 And with that, I can finally come to bed, dear.

 - The Food Lab: How to Grill a Steak, a Complete Guide